Biodiversity Net Gain 2023: What developers need to know

 - Biodiversity credits bought for the development from the government

 In certain cases, a local planning authority may ask for a higher percentage than 10%.
 New local nature recovery strategies (LNRS) will be prepared to geographically cover England by responsible authorities; this will encourage habitat creation and enhancement in the right places.
+Biodiversity should be achieved on site where possible, although there may be opportunities for offsite BNG offsetting where necessary.

 Calculating biodiversity net gain

 Metrics assign every habitat on a site a ‘biodiversity unit value’ according to its relative importance for biodiversity.
 This enables comparison between the existing value of a site and what will be delivered through development or management and post development.
-This may include an increase in natural habitats through retention and enhancement, and/or creation, which goes over and above the environmental habitat originally on site.
+This may include an increase in natural habitats through retention and enhancement and/or creation, which goes over and above the environmental habitat originally on site.

 BNG can be calculated through the DEFRA biodiversity metric 3.1, which requires a limited number of factors.
 These factors include: